 Ocean sunfish are foraging predators who eat a range of foods, but their favorite target is jellyfish.

-Jellyfishes are almost entirely composed of water and are deficient in calories/nutrients; hence a fish as huge as the ocean sunfish must consume a significant number of jellyfish to maintain its weight.
+Jellyfishes are almost entirely composed of water and are deficient in calories/nutrients.
+Hence a fish as huge as the ocean sunfish must consume a significant number of jellyfish to maintain its weight.

 They have an incredibly fast growth rate and can gain hundreds of pounds in a year, so these jellyfish experts are constantly on the lookout.
+Though, they are not the most poisonous animals under the sea, they are still toxic to cause harsh symptoms.

 Adults are too huge to be threatened by any but the largest potential predators; however, sea lions, killer whales, and large sharks devour medium-sized individuals.

-27. Porcupinefish
+21. Porcupinefish

 Scientific Name | Diodon holocanthus |